-Charlie White is an award-winning producer/director, consultant and author who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.
+Charlie White is an award-winning producer/director, consultant and author/photographer who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.

 As a consultant, Charlie’s most important client is the world-famous illusionist Simon Pierro, known as “The iPad Magician,” for whom Charlie serves as talent agent and personal manager.
 Charlie introduced Simon to U.S. audiences, securing appearances for Simon on The Ellen DeGeneres Show, NBC TODAY, The Wall Street Journal‘s “Lunch Break” and Penn & Teller’s “Fool Us”.